 Step 1: Check Your Visa Expiry Date

-Before you start, check when your current visa expires.
-To avoid any problems or extra charges, we suggest starting your renewal at least 30 days before it runs out.
+Before you begin, find out when your current visa expires.
+To avoid issues or extra fees, it’s best to start your renewal at least 30 days before it ends.

 Step 2: Gather All Required Documents

-Gather all the documents needed for your visa type.
-Make sure your passport, Emirates ID, and other papers are up to date and ready to hand in.
-Check our document checklist for help.
+Collect all the documents needed for your visa type.
+Make sure your passport, Emirates ID, and other documents are up to date and ready to submit.
+Use our document checklist if you need help.

 Step 3: Undergo the Medical Examination

-Book and finish your medical checkup at a government-approved health centre.
-Getting this medical certificate is required for most residence visa renewals.
+Schedule and complete your medical checkup at a government-approved health centre.
+You need this medical certificate for most residence visa renewals.

 Step 4: Apply for Renewal

-You can submit your renewal application through one of the following official channels:
+You can submit your renewal application using one of these official options:

 Step 5: Pay the Visa Renewal Fees

-Pay the government fees, which depend on your visa type and the length of your stay.
+Pay the government fees based on your visa type and the length of your stay.
 You can pay online or at the typing centre.

 Step 6: Submit Your Application

-• Online: Upload clear scans of all required documents as the system prompts you.
+- Online: Upload clear scans of all required documents when prompted.

-• In-Person: Give your full set of documents to the staff at the typing centre or GDRFA counter.
+- In-Person: Hand your complete set of documents to the staff at the typing centre or GDRFA counter.

 Step 7: Receive and Save Your Confirmation

-After you submit your application, you will receive a confirmation receipt or an SMS.
-Keep this safe, as it contains your special tracking application number.
+After you submit your application, you’ll get a confirmation receipt or SMS.
+Keep it safe, as it contains your tracking number.

 Step 8: Track Your Application Status

-Use your reference number to check the status of your application on the GDRFA or ICA websites.
+Use your reference number to check your application status on the GDRFA or ICA websites.

 Step 9: Collect Your New Visa and Emirates ID